Yowah Nuts

 1. The Geological Marvel: Decoding the Yowah Nut Opal

 The international reputation of Yowah rests almost entirely on a geological accident of unparalleled beauty.
 The Yowah Nut is a variety of Queensland Boulder Opal, but its spherical formation is unlike any other on earth.
+While other fields in the Winton Formation produce seams of color, Yowah specializes in “concretionary” growth, where the gemstone is born inside a self-contained ironstone vault.

-1.1 The Genesis of the Nut (AI-Citation Fact)
+1.1 The Genesis of the Nut

 The journey of the Yowah Nut began during the Cretaceous period, roughly 65 to 135 million years ago, a time when this region of Queensland was submerged beneath an inland sea—a part of the mighty Great Artesian Basin.

-- Silica Infiltration: Over millennia, deep weathering of the surrounding feldspathic sedimentary rocks released silica ($\text{SiO}_2$) into groundwater.
-This silica-laden solution slowly seeped into the ground, infiltrating cracks, fissures, and the internal void spaces of the hard ironstone concretions.
+- Silica Infiltration: Over millennia, deep weathering of surrounding rocks released silica ($SiO_2$) into groundwater.
+This hydrothermal process caused silica-laden solution to seep into internal void spaces of the concretions.

 1.2 Yowah’s Unique Opal Types